-So far this summer, we've posted about FREE outdoor movie screenings, FREE children's concerts, FREE kayaking, and FREE things to do every day with kids in New York City.
-Now we're rounding up our favorite and (mostly) FREE family festivals and city street fairs going on in this month.
+So far this summer, we've posted FREE outdoor movie screenings, FREE kayaking, and FREE things to do every day with kids in New York City.
+Now we're rounding up our favorite and (mostly) FREE family festivals and city street fairs going on in the month of July.

-Two of our favorite NYC annual fests take place this month, including the big Bastille Day street fair on the Upper East Side and City of Water Day on Governors Island.
-If neither of those tickles your fancy, we've rounded up several other options, including Come Out & Play Family Day and Boogie on the Boulevard.
-Still making your July 4th plans?
-We've got the details on that holiday, including where to see the fireworks.
+Two of our favorite annual fests take place this month: the big Bastille Day street fair on the Upper East Side, and City of Water Day at South Street Seaport and other locations around town.
+But that's just the beginning.
+We've rounded up lots of other options, including Come Out & Play Family Day and Back to the Beach in Staten island.

-So go get your calendar!
+So go grab your calendar (and check ours frequently)!
 Here are the best sizzling summer fests for New York City families.

 Click through to our listings for all the details, including locations and times.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Watch the Macy's fireworks display over the Brooklyn Bridge.
 Photo courtesy of the Seastreak

 Watch the Macy's 4th of July Fireworks in several FREE spots, including Dumbo and along the FDR in Midtown East.
 Other Fourth of July fun includes the hot-dog eating contest on Coney Island and more free fireworks on Staten Island and in Brooklyn.
 FREE